Northern's English Language Institute

 NELI provides the following resources:

-- Individualized Instruction Time with a NELI instructor
+- Individualized Instruction that provides weekly one-on-one time with a NELI instructor

 - Access to over 300 student clubs, including the Chinese Club, Falun Dafa Club, International Dancer's Club, Spanish Club, German Club, and French Club.